music-encoding/guidelines/_guidelines-v3/04-cmn/01-cmnBasics/04-cmnNotesChords/01-cmnNotes/01-cmnNotesBasic.md

 A typical note, in this case a quarter note C4, is therefore encoded like so:

-{% include plainExample.html example="./v3/examples/cmn/cmn-sample096.xml" valid="true" %}
+{% include plainExample.html example="examples/cmn/cmn-sample096.xml" valid="true" version=page.version %}

 Because these attributes may not be required in all situations (such as **@dur** for the notes of a chord), processing software should anticipate retrieving the